 This lodgers agreement gives permission to one or more people to occupy a room in your home under the terms you want.

 It is far simpler to use than an assured shorthold tenancy agreement for a single room, but should only be used where the landlord will live in the same property as the lodger.

 There is no requirement to have a formal written legal lodger agreement, but having one clarifies what the prospective lodger can expect and provides a reference point should any dispute occur in the future.

 Whether you’re renting a room to a friend for a month or two, or wanting a long term lodger, there are practical and legal advantages of having the rental terms in writing.

 The law relating to this document

-In legal terminology, this document is called "a licence to occupy" and gives a lodger permission to live in a property without creating a tenancy.
+In legal terminology, this document is 'a licence to occupy', giving permission to live in a property without that person becoming a tenant.

-Secondly, even if an AST could be used, tenancies give the tenant greater rights to residence than necessary in lodging arrangements.
+Secondly, tenancies give the tenant greater rights to residence, and more rights generally, than in lodging arrangements.

-Note: if you are claiming tax free rent allowance under the Rent-a-Room scheme the property must be your principal private residence.
+Note: if you claim tax free rent allowance under the Rent-a-Room scheme the property must be your principal private residence.
 We suggest you seek tax advice if the rent you receive is above the threshold.
-You can still use this lodger agreement if the property is not your principle private residence but you will live there for a significant amount of time.
+You can still use a lodger agreement if the property is not your principle residence but you must live there for a significant amount of time.

-This lodger agreement would most commonly be used in the following circumstances:
+This document is commonly used in the following circumstances: